pBread/Entity-Query/README.md

 # MoSearch

-MoSearch allows developers to search/filter/find records in a simple, performant and unobtrusive manner.
+MoSearch allows developers to query state records in a simple, performant and unobtrusive manner.

 - [Features](#features)
 - [Install](#install)